ramitasingh/Telling-Stories-with-Data/README.md

 What bothers me is having both a pie chart and a semi-circle chart.
 It seems like too many arc type graphics but I didn't want to leave out either of those facts.

+## Data Visualization as an Analyst
+<div class="infogram-embed" data-id="ca56e701-201b-415a-b02f-ec5ade29ef81" data-type="interactive" data-title="Ocean Sand"></div><script>!function(e,t,s,i){var n="InfogramEmbeds",o=e.getElementsByTagName("script")[0],d=/^http:/.test(e.location)?"http:":"https:";if(/^\/{2}/.test(i)&&(i=d+i),window[n]&&window[n].initialized)window[n].process&&window[n].process();else if(!e.getElementById(s)){var r=e.createElement("script");r.async=1,r.id=s,r.src=i,o.parentNode.insertBefore(r,o)}}(document,0,"infogram-async","https://e.infogram.com/js/dist/embed-loader-min.js");</script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/ca56e701-201b-415a-b02f-ec5ade29ef81" style="color:#989898!important;text-decoration:none!important;" target="_blank">Ocean Sand</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>

+For the purpose of presentation to the policy analysts, I wanted to make sure the facts were very clear and cut out.
+Along with the graphics I felt that the accompanying descriptions also had to be very impactful.
+Hence I employed the use of color and size in the wording as well.

+The aim here would be to convince the policy makers that not only is there a problem, but that this problem is huge and needs immediate attention.
+This wouldn't be by overburdening them with facts but by presenting few but very hard ones.
+The one's I chose were - 1) The number of apprehensions has increased greatly  2) People of all ages are being apprehended and 3) There is an amount of illegal activity going on

+I chose not to add to many colors and chose a pallete that was subtle since I didn't want anything too bright or energetic to present a grieve issue to policymakers.
+Most of my visualizations use the color red to signal something undesirable, like the increase in detainees or the number of detainees being kept beyond what is permitted.
+I used a lot of red to highlight the important numbers as well.
+To keep my charts more minimilistic and easier on the eye, I refrained from adding too much data, especially the exact count of the apprehensions since the large numbers were taking too much space.
+While the animations do potray the actual figures, I feel like the message is comprehended in it's absence as well.

+I wasn't too happy with the colors of my pie-chart at the end but I did experiment around, failing to find the best way to highlight the detainees kept overtime.
+I will continue to find a better way to do that.
+I also wanted to incorporate some of the ICE data in the report, but couldn't find a method to visualize those facts.
+It seemed like something I would put across better as plain statements in the presentation.

 ## Critique of a data visualization from the US Census Bureau